ktor-doc-jp/ktor-doc-jp/pages/quickstart/faq.md

 > * For gradle, check: <http://ktor.io/quickstart/gradle.html#choose-your-engine-and-configure-it>
 > * For maven, check: <http://ktor.io/quickstart/maven.html>

-## Does ktor provide a way to catch ipc signals (e.g. SIGTERM or SIGINT) so server shutdown can be handled gracefully?
+## Does ktor provide a way to catch ipc signals (e.g. SIGTERM or SIGINT) so the server shutdown can be handled gracefully?
 {: #sigterm }

 > If you are running a `DevelopmentEngine`, it will be handled automatically.